This content applies to England only.

 Energy performance certificates

-Energy Performance Certificates should be given to you by your landlord or agent before you move into a new property.
+Your landlord or letting agent should give you an Energy Performance Certificates before you move into a new property.
 This will show you how energy efficient a property is.